Elgolfin/adventofcode-2016/README.md

 [Source Code][Day24SC] |
 [Unit Tests][Day24UT]

 I've reused some logic of the Day 13 puzzle and Day 22 puzzle.
+The distance between each destination points are pre-calculated in a lazy way (See here https://en.wikipedia.org/wiki/Lazy_loading).

+For the second part, I've just added a final destination corresponding to the starting point.

 ## Day25 Solution